ruby/www.ruby-lang.org/en/community/mailing-lists/index.md

   Ruby. ([Archives at Gmane][5])

 Ruby-CVS
-: This list reports all commits to Ruby’s CVS repository.
+: This list reports all commits to Ruby’s Subversion repository.

 The comp.lang.ruby Newsgroup
 : Those who prefer Usenet over mailing lists will want to checkout the